kilkelly/lisk-prettify/README.md

 # lisk-prettify

-Format raw Lisk amount to be more human-readable i.e. prettify.
+Format raw Lisk amounts to be more human-readable.
 Adds decimal point and commas where necessary.

 e.g. 400251338358 becomes 4,002.51338358